 \section{Abstract}

 The Gr\"uneisen ratio $\Gamma$, i.e., the singular part of the ratio of thermal expansion to the specific heat, has been broadly employed to explore both finite-$T$ and quantum critical points (QCPs).
 For a genuine quantum phase transition (QPT), thermal fluctuations are absent and thus the thermodynamic $\Gamma$ cannot be employed.
-We propose a quantum analogue to $\Gamma$ that computes entanglement as a function of a tuning parameter and show that QPTs take place only for quadratic non-diagonal Hamiltonians.
+We propose a quantum analogue to $\Gamma$ that computes entanglement as a function of a tuning parameter $\lambda$ and show that QPTs take place only for systems in which the ground-state energy depends on $\lambda$ non-linearly.
+Furthermore, we demonstrate the breakdown of the Hellmann-Feynman theorem in the thermodynamic limit at any QCP.
 We showcase our approach using the quantum 1D Ising model with transverse field and Kane's quantum computer.
 The slowing down of the dynamics and thus the ``creation of mass'' close to any QCP/QPT is also discussed.

 The investigation of the thermodynamic response close to a finite-$T$ critical end point is a widely explored branch \cite{stanley}.
 A key physical quantity related to critical behaviour of matter is the correlation length $\xi$.
 As the temperature $T$ and tuning parameter approaches their critical values, $\xi \rightarrow \infty$ \cite{stanley}.
 This is because of the emergence of large fluctuations of the order parameter and thus intrinsic entropy accumulation in this regime \cite{zhu,mrb}.
 Such enhancement of the entropy in the vicinity of critical points can be used to attain giant caloric effects \cite{mrb}.
 Interestingly enough, critical phenomena can be observed in various fields, including complex biological systems, such as the brain and the cognition development \cite{Munoz2013,grigolini}, which has provided a new foundation for modern Thermodynamics.
 Apart from $\xi$, an appropriate tool to explore critical phenomena is the so-called Gr\"uneisen ratio $\Gamma_g$ \cite{ejp,mrb}: